add-n2x/nd-toolbox/README.md

 # Navidrome Toolbox

-Remove duplicates from your [Navidrome](https://www.navidrome.org/) music library, while keeping play stats.
+Remove duplicates from your [Navidrome](https://www.navidrome.org/) music library, while keeping play counts and ratings.

 And other little helpers for Navidrome Music Server.